List of The Fairly OddParents characters: Vicky

+Vicky also appears as a recurring antagonist in The Fairly OddParents: Fairly Odder, where she is now a teacher at Dimmsdale Junior High.
+In The Fairly OddParents: A New Wish, she appears in the episode Operation Birthday Takeback, now working as a birthday party entertainer.

-Mr. Crocker
+Denzel Crocker

-Mr. Denzel Quincy Crocker, usually called Mr. Crocker, is a grayish-skinned, hunchbacked man and Timmy's fairy-obsessed teacher, and one of the main antagonists in the series.
+Denzel Quincy Crocker, usually called Mr. Crocker, or simply Crocker (voiced by Carlos Alazraqui and portrayed by David Lewis), is a grayish-skinned, hunchbacked man and Timmy's fairy-obsessed teacher, and the main antagonist in the series.
 He correctly suspects that Timmy has fairy godparents of his own, and he is often able to tell what Timmy has wished for by the smallest, most irrelevant clues.
 His unshakable belief in fairy godparents leads to other adults perceiving him as mentally ill.
-A running gag has him spasm uncontrollably whenever he shouts, "Fairy godparents!".
+A running gag has him spasm uncontrollably whenever he shouts, "FAIRY GODPARENTS!"

-Crocker has been shown to go to great extents to prove his theory that Timmy has fairy godparents, sinking vast quantities of money into expensive equipment and conducting elaborate experiments.
+Crocker has been shown to go to great lengths to prove his theory that Timmy has fairy godparents, sinking vast quantities of money into expensive equipment and conducting elaborate experiments.
 He is also willing to do highly dangerous and immoral things to confirm the belief.
 For example, in his debut episode, "Transparents!", he attempts to test whether Cosmo and Wanda are fairies by trying to get them to sit in an electric chair.
 He states that, "If they survive, they're fairies!" but "If they don't, I have tenure!"

 Surprisingly, Crocker is the previous godchild of Cosmo and Wanda.
 Though he lost them and the memories of their time with him, his belief in fairies remains.
 Timmy tries to alter this event via time travel in "The Secret Origin of Denzel Crocker!", but he paradoxically fails and becomes the reason Crocker lost Cosmo and Wanda and made him remember his belief in fairies.

 Although being a middle-aged man, he still lives with his mother, Dolores Crocker.
 His father has never been seen or mentioned in the series.

 In an ironic twist, Crocker served for many decades as the main power source for fairy magic; his belief is so strong that it was used to power the Big Wand, the source of all the magic in Fairy World.
 In the episode, "Crocker Shocker", this leads to the Big Wand losing all its power after he is hypnotized into believing fairies do not exist.
 To remedy this, Timmy, Cosmo, Wanda, Poof, and Jorgen make it so that everyone as equally crazy about fairies as Crocker is used as a source of power for the Big Wand.

-Crocker is based on Eugene Levy's character in the 1984 film Splash.
-He was also designed to be in another cartoon that Hartman was pitching, but was placed in the show as the latter needed more villains.

-Crocker is voiced by Carlos Alazraqui in the main television series and related media.
-In the live-action films, he is portrayed by David Lewis; he does not have an animated version of himself.
-Crocker returns in The Fairly OddParents: Fairly Odder, reprised by Alazraqui in both animation and live-action.